tinySSB/tiny-ssb-spec/README.md

 next message in a feed
 3. **Efficient filtering**: Enables quick determination of whether a received packet belongs to a feed of interest
+4. **Protocol versioning**: a new version of tinySSB's packet format can easily be introduced by changing the 'dmx_prefix' field (see below).
+Packets having different format or semantics can be exchanged on the same medium without additional precaution.

 #### 2.3.2 DMX Calculation